Michael Meredith (film director): Other work

 Meredith served as producer, director and narrator of the Ice Bowl episode for NFL Films series The Timeline.
 The one-hour episode examines the historic game played between the Packers and Cowboys for the 1967 NFL Championship.
-The one-hour show features Meredith's journey over four years and nine states to interview surviving members of the Ice Bowl, and to understand more about the game's legacy and significance 50 years after it took place.
+The show features Meredith's journey over four years and nine states to interview surviving members of the Ice Bowl, and to understand more about the game's legacy and significance 50 years after it took place.
 The Ice Bowl features interviews with players such as Bart Starr, Jerry Kramer, Dave Robinson, Mel Renfro, Pettis Norman, Chuck Mercein, Lance Rentzel and Donny Anderson, former Cowboys Director of Player Personnel Gil Brandt, Cowboys broadcaster Bill Mercer, Meredith's former spouse Cheryl King, and more.
+Peter King of Sports Illustrated called it “one of the most interesting shows in NFL Network history”.

 In 2017, it was announced that Meredith was producing and directing a documentary film titled "First Cowboys" on the origins of the Dallas Cowboys.
-Roger Staubach, Walt Garrison, Mel Renfro, Pettis Norman Gary Cartwright, Rayfield Wright, and Ralph Neely, among others, were featured.
+Roger Staubach, Walt Garrison, Mel Renfro, Pettis Norman, Gary Cartwright, Rayfield Wright, and Ralph Neely, among others, were featured.
 Willie Nelson and Alicia Landry, wife of the late Coach Tom Landry, were to make appearances.
 As of June 2022, IMDb, AllMovie, Variety Insight and other online film databases show that this film has not moved forward.